Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .solution}

-There are four flags to use when we run the NanoPlot command:
+We will use four flags when we run the NanoPlot command:
-As our data is in FASTQ format we use the `--fastq` flag to specify the file.
  We also use `--outdir` to specify an output directory.
 We're also going to use the flag `--loglength` to produce plots with a log scale and finally we're going to use `--threads` to run the program on more than one thread to speed it up.

-- The `--fastq` flag specifies the file to analyse.
+- `--fastq` to specify the filetype and file to analyse.
 The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq` and we will use this full absolute path in the NanoPlot command.

-- The `--outdir` flag specifies where the command should output its results to.
-We are already in our `qc` directory, so we are going to specify `nano_qc` so that NanoPlot will create a new directory within this directory to put the files it generates.
-(Note: with NanoPlot you don't need to create this directory before running the command, however this varies depending on the program you are using.)
+- `--outdir` to specify the where the output files should be written.
+We are going to specify `nano_qc` so that NanoPlot will create a new directory in our current directory (`qc`) and write its output files to it.
+Note: with NanoPlot you don't need to create this directory before running the command.

-- The `--threads` flag specifies how many threads to run the program on (more threads = more compute power = faster).
+- `--threads` specifies how many threads to run the program on (more threads = more compute power = faster).
 We will specify 4 to indicate that four threads should be used.

-- The `--loglength` flag produces plots with a log scale.
+- `--loglength` specifies that we want plots with a log scale.

 ~~~
 NanoPlot --fastq ~/cs_course/data/nano_fastq/ERR3152367_sub5.fastq --outdir nano_qc --threads 4 --loglength